-Bob Brickman '03 became the head coach of the men’s and women’s track programs in 2010-11.
-He has been involved in the program since its inception in 2000, first as a student-athlete and then as an assistant coach for seven years.
-Over the years he has developed the program to a competitive team level and has helped produce national level competitors.
+Bob Brickman '03 has been the head coach of the men’s and women’s track programs for the past six seasons.
+He has however been involved in the program since its inception in 2000, first as a student-athlete and then as an assistant coach for seven years.
+Over the years he has developed a program that is competitive at the team level and has produced individual national level competitors.

-Brickman was a four-year track runner for the Trolls, competing in distance events.
+As a student-athlete, Brickman was a four-year track distance runner for the Trolls.
 He served as a team captain and participated in the NCCAA national meets.
 He earned his bachelor's degree in business at Trinity in 2003.

-Brickman is the head coach of the cross country programs at Trinity.
-He serves as the NCCAA National Cross Country Chair.
+In addition to his track head coaching duties, Brickman is also the head coach of the cross country programs at Trinity.
+He has served as the NCCAA national chair for cross country.
 He is also employed by the security department of the College.
-He resides with his wife Katie and daughter Autumn in Oak Forest, Illinois.
+He resides with his wife Katie, daughter Autumn, and son Bobby in Oak Forest, Illinois.

 Lindbloom graduated from Huntington University in 2009 with a bachelor’s degree in exercise science.
 He is employed as a personal trainer at Life Time Fitness.